Stylback/home-server/README.md

 To get started, log into Njalla (_or your registrar of choice_) and add a new DNS record to your domain.
 This new record should be __DYNAMIC__ and be named __*__, this will create a dynamic __wildcard__ domain.
 Njalla will provide us with the key we need to update the IP-address of the DNS record, if you're using another registrar they might have other ways of conveying IP-changes.

-### Docker
+### Docker image

-We will create a directory in `/srv`:
+Create the directory structure:

 ```sh
 sudo mkdir -p /srv/ddns-updater/data
 ```

-We will then create a configuration file:
+Create a configuration file:

 ```sh
 sudo nano /srv/ddns-updater/data/config.json
 ```

-Now configure it according to the official ddns-updater [documentation](https://github.com/qdm12/ddns-updater/blob/master/docs/njalla.md), replacing domain, host and key with your own:
+Now configure it according to the official ddns-updater [documentation](https://github.com/qdm12/ddns-updater/blob/master/docs/njalla.md), replacing domain and key with your own:

 ```json
 {